-The materiality scrape is here to stay and, as the ABA Studies indicate, has recently experienced a large increase in usage, even if modified to accommodate the respective positions of buyers and sellers.
-Of course, like any substantive provision in an M&A agreement, inclusion of a materiality scrape depends on how the provision fits with the allocation of risk between buyer and seller, the attractiveness of economic or other substantive terms, and the relative negotiating strength of the buyer and seller.
+The materiality scrape is here to stay and, as the ABA studies indicate, has, in one form or another, become almost universally present in private company M&A transactions.
+Of course, as with any substantive provision in an M&A agreement, inclusion of a materiality scrape depends on how the provision fits with the overall allocation of risk between buyer and seller, the attractiveness of economic or other substantive terms, and the relative negotiating strength of the parties.
 A materiality scrape packs a lot of punch within a relatively small amount of wording, and practitioners should carefully consider the impact and operation of such a provision within their deal documents.